Keyboard shortcuts

 Use QCoro for direct commands.
 For actions outside of models, like custom features/use cases, use QCoro to await the result instead of relying on events.

 Leverage displayed field for simple lists.
-The list_model_displayed_field provides a sensible default for list delegates.
+The list_model_displayed_field provides a sensible default for list delegates (Qt::DisplayRole).
 For complex delegates, access individual roles directly.